varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 `FlexToBk(@@rs,ProductModelID,ProductDescriptionID,Culture)`

-The metadata Objects has now been expanded with 3 new derived objects using different approaches.
+The metadata Objects have now been expanded with 3 new derived objects using different approaches.

 This illustrates the flexibility of the metadata and model driven approach and also adds additional Object Types to illustrate the Data Vault acceleration options.